Who is Ralf Rangnick: The brains behind RB Leipzig's remarkable rise

-“I’m happy that my future lies with this great club, which has undergone fantastic development and which — in my opinion — still has a long way to go,” said Ralf Rangnick after news he had signed a two-year contract extension as the club’s sporting director through to 2021 filtered through the good cheer from the club’s Christmas party on Sunday.
+“I’m happy that my future lies with this great club, which has undergone fantastic development and which — in my opinion — still has a long way to go,” said Ralf Rangnick after news he had signed a two-year contract extension as the club’s sporting director through to 2021 filtered through the good cheer from the club’s Christmas party last year.

-“He’s the sporting motor of our club and so is fundamental to our future development,” added RBL’s CEO Oliver Mintzlaf, who — along with Rangnick and coach Ralph Hasenhüttl — is one of the three wise men pushing the club onwards and upwards with all the energy packed into one of the cans sold worldwide by Leipzig’s multi-billionaire owner, Red Bull mogul Dietrich Mateschitz.
+“He’s the sporting motor of our club and so is fundamental to our future development,” added RBL’s CEO Oliver Mintzlaf, who — along with Rangnick - is one of the wise men pushing the club onwards and upwards with all the energy packed into one of the cans sold worldwide by Leipzig’s multi-billionaire owner, Red Bull mogul Dietrich Mateschitz.

 “This is a very positive sign for our association, especially in terms of continuity, sustainable structures and development.”